Restore a brighter, refreshed appearance to your eyes

 Eyelid surgery may be composed of several procedures depending on the individual and the cosmetic surgery goals.
 Usually, the procedure consists of a tiny incision in the crease of the upper eyelid or along the rim of the lower eyelid to remove small amounts of tissue or fat.

-The recovery time for eyelid surgery can vary greatly by person.
+The recovery time for eyelid surgery can vary greatly from person to person.
 Because the area around the eyes can be a sensitive location, patients react very differently to the same procedures.

 For most people, the eyelids will feel tight and may be swollen during the first 48 hours following surgery.
 Keeping your head elevated is generally recommended along with cold packs.
 Dr. Hess will prescribe pain medication to alleviate any discomfort.